 Being an International DE StudentThe AU MEd took just over three years, part-time, entirely on-line.
 Mostly I completed one course per term, three terms per year.
 For two terms I did two courses at a time, but this was very hard work and not a practice I would recommend.

 During my studies I created 2,291 files totaling 458 MB on my laptop computer.
-In addition I created twelve Mahara on-line journals to record my private reflections: one for the program and one for each course, with about one hundred postings in each (1,200 postings in total).
+In addition I created twelve Mahara on-line journals to record my private reflections: one for the program and one for each course, with about one hundred postings in each (1,200 postings in total, made up of about 100,000 words).
 Keeping a private journal was a good way to keep notes for use in contributions to course forums (which are assessed) and for my e-portfolio (discussed later).

 While AU recommends the Microsoft Office suite, I found the free open source Libre Office was an adequate substitute.
 One paid application I found useful was the Grammarly grammar checker.
 AU also provided access to Moodle, where most course notes were provided, text based interactions took place and assignments were submitted.
 Access to Mahara was provided for preparing an e-portfolio (I also used Mahara for my private journals).
 Adobe Connect was provided for synchronous (real time) audio "webinars" and for presentation of the capstone e-portfolio.
 Moodle, Mahara and Connect were adequate.
 My wireless modem running (at times) at 256 kbps, was adequate to undertake the course.